PaburoTC/GamesOfLegends-Scrapper/README.md

 # GamesOfLegends Scrapper
-Obtains the match data of the 2019 World Championship*, displaying the games stats and comparing victors stats with their defeated enemy stats
+Obtains the match data from any tournament displayed in https://gol.gg, displaying all the data obtained in .csv format.

-*By default the scrapper obtains the data from 2019 World Championship with method start(), but with method startTournament() you can the desire tournament
+By default the scrapper obtains the data from 2019 World Championship with method startWorldChampionship2019(), but with methods such as startTournament() and start(), which willed be explained in section _Public methods_, you can obtain the desired data from any tournament you desire.

 ## Data obtained
 The scrapper only obtains the following parameters.
 If you wish for more to be implemented please contact me at pablotcampos25@gmail.com